Chair and Board Members of the Pride in Place Neighbourhood Board

 Board Members help speak up for the community and make sure local voices shape all decisions.
 They work with the Chair, Aberdeen City Council and the local MP to guide the programme, share local knowledge and ensure the work is fair, inclusive and based on real community experience.

-For more information please also feel welcome to email: PrideInPlace@aberdeencity.gov.uk
+Please also feel welcome to email: PrideInPlace@aberdeencity.gov.uk

 Location